marcinkowal2015/website/src/blog/migrating_javascript_to_typescript_part_1.md

 In this serie of articles I will show how to rewrite JavaScript code, written in ES5 to TypeScript.

-Before classes were available in JavaScript, people used constructor functions to achieve similar behavior as was possible with classes in languages like C# and Java.
+Before classes were available in JavaScript, people used constructor functions to achieve similar behavior as it was possible with classes in languages like C# and Java.
 An example of such 'JavaScript class' could look like:

 ``` js
 function Logger(name) {